Articles

 online-bookshop-design-animation-tubik

-Images take a big part in usability: as the vast majority of users are visually driven, images become the hook points of getting basic data about the website or app.
-They present the part of the content which is both informative and emotionally appealing.
-The level of detail and functionality allow classifying the images in user interfaces into types, among which:
+Images take a big part in usability: as the vast majority of users are visually driven, images become the hook points for getting basic data about the website or app.
+They present the part of the content that is both informative and emotionally appealing.
+The level of detail and functionality allows classifying the images in user interfaces into types, among which:

-— illustrations: custom illustrations in graphic interface design can look both informative and original allowing the design to stand out of the competition.
+• illustrationscustom illustrations in graphic interface design can look both informative and original, allowing the design to stand out from the competition

-— hero banners: applied mostly in web design, they are big images which are usually the first visual element catching user’s attention in the initial seconds of interaction; they usually give the attractive visual presentation of the main content of the resource.
+• hero banners: applied mostly in web design, they are big images which are usually the first visual element catching the user’s attention in the initial seconds of interaction; they usually give an attractive visual presentation of the main content of the resource

 web_site_flowers_shop_product_page